egoist/bili/docs/api.md

 Type: `boolean`<br>
 Default: `false`

-Generate soucemaps for `cjs` and `umd` builds, note that when option `compress` is set to `true` it will always generate sourcemaps for compressed file:
+Enable sourcemaps, note that when option `compress` is enabled it will always generate sourcemaps for compressed files.

 ### flow